microsoft/vscode-docker/README.md

 Your user name and password are stored in your operating system credentials vault (e.g. MacOS keychain, Windows Credential Store) so that you don't need to log in every time.
 You can log out of DockerHub by right clicking on the DockerHub label and choosing log out.
 This will delete the credentials from the OS store.

-To log into Azure, press `F1` and search for `Azure Login`.
+To log into Azure, press `F1` and search for `Azure Sign In`.
 You will then sign into your account using the Device Login flow.
 Click on "Copy & Open" to open your default browser.

 ![Azure Login](images/devicelogin.png)